f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    |image88|

 #.
 You should now see a collection named ``F5 Programmability: Class 1``
-   in your Postman Collections sidebar:
+   in your Postman Collections sidebar.
+Postman automatically resizes its GUI depending on its window size.
+It might be necessary to use the short "ctrl + \" (on Windows) or click the show sidebar icon at the bottom left corner of postman if you do not see the sidebar.

    |image10|

 #.
-Import the Environment file by clicking
+To assist in multi-step procedures we make heavy use of the
-   :guilabel:`Import -> Import from Link` and pasting the following URL and clicking :guilabel:`Import`:
+   **Environments** capability in Postman.
+This capability allows us to set various global variables that are then substituted into a request before it’s sent.
+Import the Environment file by clicking :guilabel:`Import -> Import from Link` and pasting the following URL and clicking :guilabel:`Import`: